 \subsection{Quality of Generated Test Cases (RQ3)}

-To address the second and the third limitations, we design the \textit{Enhanced Follow-up Test Cases Generation} module in Section~\ref{subsec:caseGeneration} to select images with lower ambiguity and higher diversity.
+To address the second and the third limitations, we designed the \textit{Enhanced Follow-up Test Cases Generation} module in Section~\ref{subsec:caseGeneration} to select images with lower ambiguity and higher diversity.
 This RQ aims to measure the quality of follow-up test cases generated by \methodname{}.
-Specifically, we validate the quality of our follow-up cases by comparing them with those generated with the settings that exclude $Score_{ambiguity}$ or $Score_{diversity}$ defined in Section~\ref{subsec:caseGeneration}.
-As stated in RQ2, we also considered two representative IC systems and we can draw the same conclusion on the other IC systems.
+Specifically, we validated the quality of our follow-up cases by comparing them with those generated with the settings that exclude $Score_{ambiguity}$ or $Score_{diversity}$ defined in Section~\ref{subsec:caseGeneration}.
+As stated in RQ2, we also considered two representative IC systems and we can draw the same conclusion on the other IC systems under our testing.

-\textbf{Setting-1:} Setting-1 is set up to investigate the impact of $Score_{ambiguity}$.
-In this setting, the test cases are generated \textbf{without using $Score_{ambiguity}$} to select the candidate image set.
+\textbf{Setting-1:} Setting-1 was set up to investigate the impact of $Score_{ambiguity}$.
+In this setting, the test cases were generated \textbf{without using $Score_{ambiguity}$} to select the candidate image set.
 That is, the first follow-up image was \textbf{randomly} selected from the set, and $Score_{diversity}$ was still considered for subsequent follow-up images.

-As mentioned in Section~\ref{subsec:caseGeneration}, we consider disappeared or retained objects as valid objects; and consider valid follow-up cases as the ones containing at least one suitable object for testing (i.e., disappeared object or retained object).
-In this RQ, we compare the number of valid objects, the number of valid follow-up cases, as well as the reported violations, delivered by our full method with the ones delivered by Setting-1.
+As mentioned in Section~\ref{subsec:caseGeneration}, we considered disappeared or retained objects as valid objects; and considered valid follow-up cases as the ones containing at least one suitable object for testing (i.e., disappeared object or retained object).
+In this RQ, we compared the number of valid objects, the number of valid follow-up cases, as well as the number of reported violations, delivered by \methodname{} with the ones delivered by Setting-1.
 The results are presented in Table~\ref{tab:RQ3.1}.